Kenji776/ApexTriggerForge/README.md

 Force trigger logic to run even if it’s disabled in metadata — useful for patches, tests, or emergency execution.

 **Example**:
-Use `TriggerLogicController.forceEnable(logicName)` to run logic during testing even if metadata disables it.
+Use `TriggerLogicController.setOverrideLogic(sObjectType, triggerContext, new Set<String>{ logic.DeveloperName });` to run logic during testing even if metadata disables it.

 ---